Almond Growers Feel the Heat

 “We don’t have many post-plant treatments for nematodes that are reliable,” explained Andy Dugo, a PCA from the Escalon branch of Mid Valley Ag Services.
 “I see Movento as being the only solution we’ve got that looks like it’s going to work.”

-After three years of treating established almond trees with Movento, Weststeyn and Dugo can now walk through their fields and see fuller, healthier, greener trees that provide promise of a bountiful harvest.
+After three years of treating established almond trees with Movento insecticide, Weststeyn and Dugo can now walk through their fields and see fuller, healthier, greener trees that provide promise of a bountiful harvest.

-Weststeyn saw an abundance of healthy nuts in his growers’ established orchards that were treated with Movento.
+Weststeyn saw an abundance of healthy nuts in his growers’ established orchards that were treated with Movento insecticide.
 Although it is too early to tell exactly how much larger the harvest will be, he expects an improvement from 900 pounds of almonds last year to around 3,000 pounds this year.